Mjz86/C_colon/mcc.md

 and for any cxx pointer `(memcast<uintmax_t>(byte_ptr)&~(sizeof(cxx_char_t)-1))==sizeof(cxx_char_t)*memcast<uintmax_t>(cxx_ptr)`, note that the lower bits in the c colon pointers in these architectures indicate shifts.

+and the dll number count be representible in a 32 bit unsigned integer.

 - hash sizes:
 any implementation may choose hashes with size smaller or bigger than 256 or 128,